nbariletto/cbi_partitions/index.md

 - choose between the VI and Binder metrics for CBI,
 - set the value of $\gamma$ in the definition of the KDE score,
 - specify a random training subsample size for computing the calibration scores (`None`, recommended, uses the full training set),
-- enable or disable a custom remapping of cluster labels to facilitate VI distance computations.
+- enable or disable a custom remapping of cluster labels to facilitate VI distance computations (you should set this to `True` if your partitions are encoded using large or sparse integers).

 Additionally, for custom uses such as plotting, the attributes `kde.calib_scores_` and `kde.dpc_delta_` provide access to the computed calibration scores and the separation values $\delta$ required for the multimodality analysis below.